Concepts

 The Queue and Daemon

-The web monitor (http://localhost:<port>) tracks cost, token usage, and pipeline progress in real time.
-It keeps running after the build completes so you can inspect results.
+The Console dashboard (http://localhost:<port>/console/) tracks cost, token usage, efficiency metrics, and pipeline progress in real time.
+Root UI requests redirect to Console, and the daemon keeps it available after the build completes so you can inspect results.

-After all plans merge, eforge runs your configured postMergeCommands (compile, test, lint, etc.).
-On failure, a validation-fixer agent attempts repairs up to a configurable retry limit.
-This is the last line of defense before a build is marked complete.
+During each plan build, extensions may contribute validation providers that run in the per-plan validate stage after implementation and before review.
+Structured provider failures can be repaired before review: narrow issues use the review-fixer path, while repairClass: 'structural' issues route to an in-build validation-fixer path with evaluator-gated checkpoints.
+After all plans merge, eforge runs your configured postMergeCommands plus any queued PRD postMerge commands (compile, test, lint, etc.).
+On post-merge failure, a validation-fixer agent attempts repairs up to a configurable retry limit.
+This is the last line of defense before a build is marked complete and the landing action executes.

 Agent-Readable Artifacts